hylandtechoutreach/coding-activities/HtmlCssLesson.md

 Now you have your own copy of a website to start editing!

 ## Looking at the HTML
 Make sure the **index.html** file is selected on the left to view the HTML code.
 Notice how the code in the HTML creates the text on the website.

-Everything in HTML goes between _tags_, which tell the website what type of element to display.
-There are a lot of tags right now, but the important stuff goes between the `<body>` and `</body>` tags.
-For example, the text between the `<h1>` and `</h1>` tags becomes a large header.
+### Elements
+Every individual thing you see on a website is an _HTML element_.
+Elements in HTML can be headers, blocks of text, pictures, videos, or anything else!
+Elements are the building blocks of HTML websites.

+### Tags
+HTML elements are created with _tags_.
+Tags tell the website what type of element to display.
+Most HTML elements have an _opening tag_ and a _closing tag_, with some _content_ in between.

+For example, the header at the top of the website is created with these components:

+- Opening Tag: `<h1>`
+- Content: `My Website`
+- Closing Tag: `</h1>`

+Each tag is surrounded with these symbols: `<` and `>`.
+You may recognize these from math as greater-than and less-than signs - in HTML, we also call these _angle brackets_.
+To break down the example further, the `<h1>` opening tag is created with these components:

+- Left Angle Bracket: `<`
+- Element Name: `h1`
+- Right Angle Bracket: `>`

+For _closing tags_, there is also a slash (`/`) right before the element name, like this: `</h1>`.

+### Challenge: Update the Header
-The first thing to do is update the header text with your name!
+Now that you have some background information, the first thing to do is update the header text with your name!
 For example, if my name were **Katara**, I could change the header so that it said **Katara's Website**.

 Update the code in the HTML section, _between_ the `<h1>` and `</h1>` tags.
 It should look something like this: